gl-inet/docs4.x/docs/user_guide/gl-x3000/index.md

 ---

-## Other features and settings you can use with Spitz AX
+## Other Spitz AX features and settings

 ### AdGuard Home